IT security degrees online

 Soft Skills

-• Effective Interpersonal Communication: Part of IT security is sharing your ideas with co-workers and clients to make sure they are on the same page - the system is only as secure as its weakest link.
+• Effective Interpersonal Communication: Part of information security is sharing your ideas with co-workers and clients to make sure they are on the same page - the system is only as secure as its weakest link.
 Strong verbal and written communication skills are key to efficiently conveying these thoughts.

 Certifications